maksymilianPadalak/yourTimeline/README.md

 Choose:

-- Open Your Timeline on github pages: https://maksymilianpadalak.github.io./index.html
+- Open Your Timeline on netlify:
 - Download ziped folder and open timeline.html in your browser.

 Safari desktop version does not support date picker.
 I'm working to fix it.